 Classification CGPA First Class with Distinction 8.50 and above and passing all the courses in first appearance and completing the programme within the minimum prescribed period.
 First Class 6.50 and above and completing the programme within a minimum prescribed period plus two semesters.
+Second Class Others

-Second Class Others should have completed the P.G. programme within a minimum period (except break of study).
+However, to be eligible for First Class with Distinction, a student should not have obtained 'U' or 'I' grade in any course during his/her period of study and should have completed the P.G. programme within a minimum period (except break of study).
 To be eligible for First Class, a student should have passed the examination in all the courses within the specified minimum number of semesters reckoned from his/her commencement of study plus two semesters.
 For this purpose, the authorized break of study is not considered.
 The students who do not satisfy the above two conditions shall be classified as second class.
 For the purpose of classification, the CGPA shall be rounded to two decimal places.
 For the purpose of comparison of performance of students and ranking, CGPA will be considered up to three decimal places.